carlesjove/aina/README.md

 Taking the previous example, let's add four custom fields to the Project post type:

-`aina add project client:text year:date website:text kind:select`
+`$ aina add project client:text year:date website:text kind:select`

 This will add a function named after your post type (`project_custom_fields()` in the example), that returns an `array` of custom fields, as such: